Westridge School: Faculty and administration

 In addition to the head of school, there are two academic division directors on the administrative team: a director of Upper School and a director of Lower & Middle School.

-Westridge has 75 faculty members, and more than half of them have over ten years of teaching experience.
+Westridge has 75 faculty members, more than half of whom have over ten years of teaching experience.
 Two-thirds of Westridge faculty hold advanced degrees (with 14% holding doctoral degrees).

 The college counseling office is staffed by four counselors.

 Uniform

-The primary aspects of the Westridge uniform feature a khaki skirt and white, sleeved shirt.
+The primary aspects of the Westridge uniform feature a khaki skirt and solid white, black, gray, or green shirt.
 Upper school students also have the option to wear shirts and sweatshirts from on-campus student organizations.
-The formal uniform includes a white pleated skirt and the traditional button up shirt that has the Westridge ivy logo on the pocket.
-The formal uniform is worn once or twice a year for Convocation and other special occasions.
+The formal uniform includes a white pleated skirt and a white polo shirt embroidered with the Westridge ivy logo.
+The formal uniform is worn several times per year, for Convocation and other special occasions.

 Discovery Week

 Discovery Week is an experiential learning opportunity for Westridge students, taking place the week before spring break.
 This grants students the availability to take their studies outside of the classroom and possibly travel to different parts of the city, state, or even to other countries.

 For Lower School, Discover Week combines hands-on creative learning on campus with day trips to local environments related to their projects.
 In Middle School, the seventh and eighth graders spend the week together in outdoor, technology-free educational experiences.
 In Upper School, trips range from day trips exploring different historical, cultural, and artistic themes in Los Angeles and domestic travel, and an array international educational and service trip options that students select based on their interests.